DevRamona/Course-Management-Platform/README.md

 ## 🆘 Support

-For support and questions, please open an issue in the repository.
+For support and questions:
+- Create an issue in the repository
+- Check the documentation above
+- Review the test files for usage examples

 ---

-**Note**: This is Module 1 of the Course Management Platform.
-Additional modules for Facilitator Activity Tracker and Student Reflection Page will be implemented in future iterations.
+**Status**: Module 1 ✅ Complete | Module 2 ✅ Complete | Module 3 🔄 In Progress